-Regardless of the history and origin of the veil, it was institutionalized through shari’a, the religious laws of Islam.
+Regardless of the history and origin, veil was institutionalized through shari’a, the religious laws of Islam.
 The hijab was associated with two of the Qur’an’s verses, and imposed upon all Muslim females.
-The verses include: the verse of 24:30, 31, and 33:59.
+Those verses are the following :24:30, 31, and 33:59.

 The Qur’an lays down the principle of law of modesty in chapter 24- Noor (Light), verses 30-31 – Modesty is enjoined both upon Muslim men and women:

-“Say to the believing man that they should lower their gaze and guard their modesty; that will make for greater purity for them; and Allah is well acquainted with all that they do.30
+“Say to the believing man that they should lower their gaze and guard their modesty; that will make for greater purity for them; and Allah is well acquainted with all that they do.”(Holy Qur’an 24:30)

 According to the above verse, Muslim women should cover themselves modestly.
 It specifies only that their bosoms be covered.
 The Qur’an does not, however, spell out the details of such a covering.
 It is important to note that Qur’an does not specify any penalty for a woman who is not veiled!

-The respected scholar, Muhammad Asad, commenting on Qur’an 24:31 says: 1
+The respected scholar, Muhammad Asad, commenting on verse 24:31 says:

 “The noun khimar (of which khumur is plural) denotes the head-covering customarily used by Arabian women as an ornament (not as hijab to cover their head) before and after the advent of Islam.
 According to most of the classical commentators, it was worn in pre-Islamic times more or less as an ornament and was let down loosely over the wearer’s back; and since, in accordance with the fashion prevalent at the time, the upper part of a woman’s tunic had a wide opening in the front, her chest was left bare.
 Hence, the injunction to cover the bosom by means of a khimar (a term so familiar to the contemporaries of the Prophet) does not necessarily relate to the use of a khimar as such but is, rather, meant to make it clear that a woman’s chest is not included in the concept of “what may decently be apparent” of her body and should not, therefore, be displayed.
 Covering of the head, therefore is not a requirement.
 In the matter of hijab, the conscience of an honest, sincere Believer alone can be the true judge, as has been said by the Noble Prophet: “Ask for the verdict of your conscience and discard what pricks it.”

-The other verse about women’s clothing is the verse 59 from Sura al-Ahzab:
+The other verses about women’s clothing are the verses 58-59 from Sura al-Ahzab:

 Apparently, instead of embracing the true message of Islam, the societies carried on with their cultural and tribal practices, and incorporated the lowest meaning of the hijab as a dress code for women rather than focusing on the deeper and vast meaning of Hijab.

-Whatever one’s views on women literally veiling the face and /or head, there is no instruction to do so in the Holy Qur’an.
+Whatever one’s views are literal about the veiling of the face and /or head or not, there is no instruction to do so in the Holy Qur’an.

 - Translated and explained by Muhammad Asad, The Message of the Qur’an ( Dar al-Andalus, Gibraltar.
 1984) p.538